eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/inform/architecture.md

 sidebar_position: 2
 ---

-This section contains more information than is currently implemented in the MXD.
-However, it is intended to provide a general overview of the Catena-X architecture.
-However, not all components are listed here.
+This section provides a general overview of the Catena-X architecture.
+However, not all Catena-X components are used in the Tractus-X Data Space (TXD).
+Only the components of the TXD are listed and explained here.

 ## The journey starts